Potentially a very good idea

 The other 66% represents other costs, much of which has been increasingly mandated by the state and federal government.
 Even if the school board wanted to reallocate money from the other 66% to additional instructors or instruction time, they can’t.
 The state and the federal government have tied their hands.

-That’s why Governor Ron DeSantis’ coming out in favor of eliminating the current annual standardized test is such a big deal.
+That’s why Gov. Ron DeSantis’ coming out in favor of eliminating the current annual standardized test is such a big deal.
 He hopes to reduce time studying for and taking tests by 75%.

 The replacement would be a new but easier mandate of three tests a year to double-check a student’s progress.
 The devil, as always, will be in the details.
 What will a state-designed and state-mandated test three times a year tell a student, parents, teachers and administrators that the report card doesn’t already demonstrate?

-Assuming Florida follows Governor DeSantis’s recommendation, Florida would be the first state in the nation to make the transition from annual high stakes testing to a three-times a year progress monitoring.
-The current annual high stakes test might have been a good idea when it was started, but the increasing number of rules and mandates have made it a burden rather than a benefit to education.
+Assuming Florida follows DeSantis’s recommendation, it would be the first state in the nation to make the transition from annual high stakes testing to three-times-per-year progress monitoring.
+The current annual high-stakes test might have been a good idea when it was started, but the increasing number of rules and mandates have made it a burden rather than a benefit to education.

-The new proposed new testing process is not mandate-free.
-The new testing is based on yet another new mandate created by our politicians: the Florida B.E.S.T. standards.
+The new proposed testing process is not mandate-free.
+It’s based on yet another new mandate created by our politicians: the Florida B.E.S.T. standards.
 But any reduction in mandates is a positive.